jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 <!-- pyml disable MD019,line-length-->
 ##  Header with double spaces

-This is a simple document with a table, which is not yet supported.
+This is a simple document with a table with many columns.

 <!-- pyml disable line-length-->
 | Column 1  | Column 2  | Column 3  | Column 4  | Column 5  | Column 6  | Column 7  |